kosli-dev/cli-docs-spike/README.md

 $ d
 ```

 If port 80 is available, an html page will load in your default browser.
-Hover and click over content to auto scroll related content in other dom elements into view.

 ![Screenshot](https://github.com/kosli-dev/cli-docs-spike/blob/main/docs/screenshot.png?raw=true)